-Glacier Lake is a 4 mile moderately trafficked out and back trail located near Cody, WY that features beautiful wild flowers and is rated as moderate.
+Glacier Lake is a 4 mile moderately trafficked out and back trail located near Cody, Wyoming that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, birding, fishing, and fly fishing and is accessible from July until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash